 - Are residents happy?
 Do they do things as a group?

 Yes, the level of enthusiasm for learning and education is infectious.
 Please feel free to ask our Residents or watch and hear them on video.

 There are an increasing number of happy hours, holiday parties and casual get-togethers with faculty.

 - What is Pittsburgh like?
 (Activities, climate, cost of living etc)

-Pittsburgh has a very high quality of life, and was recently voted, "America's most livable city", by "Places Rated Almanac".
-Pittsburgh is a town of education, home to 17 Colleges and Universities.
-It is a very manageable city with a rich cultural life, some of the nation's best museums, first class ballet, theater and symphony, and a burgeoning Restaurant scene.
+Pittsburgh has a very high quality of life, and has been voted, "America's Most Livable City" on several occasions in the last few years.
+Pittsburgh is a city of education, and is home to 17 colleges and universities.
+It offers a rich cultural and social life, some of the nation's best museums, a first class ballet, theater and symphony, and a burgeoning restaurant scene.

-Located just an afternoon drive away from Washington DC, New York City and Toronto, we think of ourselves as an East Coast City with Mid-Western Hospitality.
-In addition to all of this, the airport provides excellent transport links with the rest of the US and is only about 30 minutes drive away from WPIC.
+Located just an afternoon drive away from Washington DC, New York City and Toronto, we think of ourselves as an East Coast city with Mid-Western hospitality.
+In addition to all of this, the airport provides excellent transport links with the rest of the US and is only about a 30-minute drive way from WPIC.